ICE-V-Wireless/ICE-V-Arduino/README.md

 Select your network and provide the password.
 The captive portal will shut down and the ICE-V board will join your network.

-Note: after the SoftAP/Captive Portal shuts down your ICE-V board will have a name of "esp32c3-XXXXXX.local".
-On subsequent boots with good network credentials it will be named "ice-v_XXXXXX.local" so once your board is able to access your network you may want to touch reset to restart with a more normal network name.

 ### Resetting Credentials
 If you want to clear out the network credentials for any reason you can do so by pressing the BOOT button on the ICE-V board for approximately 3 seconds.
 This will wipe the existing network SSID and password and force a restart into the SoftAP/Captive Portal to re-enter new credentials.

+## Network Addressing
+The WiFi networking stack in this firmware uses DHCP to request an IP address on your router and mDNS to advertise its name.
+Each ICE-V board will have a unique mDNS name of `ice-v_XXXXXX.local` after it successfully connects to your network, where `XXXXXX` is the hexadecimal value of the last three octets (bytes) in the MAC address assigned to the ESP32C3 chip by the factory.
+You can determine this name by reading it from the Serial Monitor window of the Arduino IDE during boot-up.

+In addition to the hostname, the firmware also advertises a TCP service `_FPGA` on port 3333.
+You can use an mDNS browser such as `avahi-browse` on Linux to find the hostname (without the `.local` suffix) without needing to see the serial log output.

+Note: after the SoftAP/Captive Portal shuts down your ICE-V board will have a name of `esp32c3-XXXXXX.local`.
+On subsequent boots with good network credentials it will be named `ice-v_XXXXXX.local` so once your board is able to access your network you may want to touch reset to restart with a more normal network name.

 ## Default FPGA configuration
 After installing the firmware for the first time, the SPIFFS filesystem will be